richartkeil/blog/content/blog/how-to-build-an-event-logging-system-with-firebase-and-google-cloud-firestore/index.md

 ### Step 1: Plan how to structure the data

 Create a collection `events` within Firestore.
 Each of the future documents should have the following fields:
-- `name`: a string used for identification purposes, e.g. „publication.succeeded“
+- `name`: a string used for identification purposes, e.g. „user.processed“
 - `payload`: a map used to store arbitrary data of the event
 - `isCritical`: a boolean to indicate that this is an event that is not supposed to happen (also called „Error“)
 - `createdAt`: a timestamp used for sorting and display